-Low-Carb Sausage and Kale Mock Lasagna Casserole (Video)
+Sausage and Kale Mock Lasagna Casserole (Video)

-Low-Carb Sausage and Kale Mock Lasagna Casserole.
+PIN Sausage and Kale Mock Lasagna Casserole to try it later!

-I had comfort food in mind when I came up with the idea forHam and Cauliflower Casserole au Gratin, and thisLow-Carb Sausage and Kale Mock Lasagna Casseroleis another comforting casserole that’s so loaded with flavor that you won’t even miss the lasagna noodles.
+I had comfort food in mind when I came up with the idea for Ham and Cauliflower Casserole au Gratin, and this mock lasagna is another comforting casserole that’s so loaded with flavor that you won’t even miss the lasagna noodles.